trifle-labs/anybody-problem/README.md

 # Anybody Problem

 Anybody Problem is a circom project that models the movement of any number of `n` bodies using classic newtonian-like physics over any number of `s` steps.
-There are two versions:

-## Anybody Problem NFT

-The Anybody Problem NFT is a simulation of the bodies moving in space over time.
-Proofs are generated over `s` steps with `n` bodies and verified on-chain.
-This version is represented in the top level `nft.circom` circuit [here](./circuits/nft.circom).

 ## Anybody Problem Game

 The Anybody Problem Game adds an additional `missiles` input that allows a user to fire missiles at the bodies in order to destroy them.
 This version is represented in the top level `stepState.circom` circuit [here](./circuits/stepState.circom).
-A very rough draft of the game can be played at https://okwme.github.io/anybody-problem.
+The game is live at [anybody.gg](https://anybody.gg)

 ## Circuits